 GRADES ARE BASED SOLELY ON AN ANALYSIS OF STATE STATUTES.
 While we recognize the critical importance of non-legislative responses to propel progress, grading on statutory law provides a clear mechanism for evaluating policy goals across all states while ensuring that survivor-centered reforms are an enduring part of states' responses.

-STATE HIGHLIGHTS:

-- Between 2021-2023, raised score by 17.5 points. - Fifth most improved in 2023 (raised score by 14.5 points this year alone). - Enacted House Bill 2651, mandating screening to support identification of sex trafficking victimization. - Commercially sexually exploited children can be identified as child sex trafficking victims regardless of whether they have or identify a trafficker.

-- Requires convicted offenders of child sex or labor trafficking or CSEC offenses to pay restitution to victims. - Allows child and youth victims of sex or labor trafficking to seek accountability for their offenders through civil processes.
+STATE HIGHLIGHTS: - Between 2021-2023, raised score by 17.5 points. - Fifth most improved in 2023 (raised score by 14.5 points this year alone). - Enacted House Bill 2651, mandating screening to support identification of sex trafficking victimization. - Commercially sexually exploited children can be identified as child sex trafficking victims regardless of - whether they have or identify a trafficker. - Requires convicted offenders of child sex or labor trafficking or CSEC offenses to pay restitution to victims. - Allows child and youth victims of sex or labor trafficking to seek accountability for their offenders through civil processes.
 SAFE HARBOR STATUS:

-One of 21 states that fail to prohibit the criminalization of minors for prostitution offenses, thus allowing commercially sexually exploited minors to be held criminally accountable for their own victimization.

-Issue Grade Score Summary 0 1.
-Crim inal Provisions В 15 17.5 Policy goals accomplished related to buyer accountability under the trafficking law, trafficker accountability under state CSEC laws, mistake of age defenses, decoy defenses, business entity liability under the trafficking law, and financial penalties.
-Gap remains related to buyer accountability under state CSEC laws. tification of and conse to Victims F 8.5 27.5 Policy goals accomplished related to third party control, screening through child welfare, and child abuse definitions.
-Gaps remain related to foreign national victims, screening through the juvenile justice system, non-criminalization for prostitution offenses, expanded non-criminalization, juvenile court jurisdiction, and non-caregiver trafficking cases.
-(4) 3.
-Cont inuum of Care F 2 15 Gaps remain in all areas, including community-based services, MDT responses, services through child welfare and the juvenile justice system, extended foster care services, and appropriations.
-1 ss to Justice for icking Survivors С 1 0.5 Policy goals accomplished related to civil orders of protection, restitution, and civil remedies.
-Gaps remain related to crime victims' compensation, vacatur, and statutes of limitation. s for a Victim-Centered inal Justice Response D 6.5 10 Policy goal accomplished related to privileged communications.
-Gaps remain related to hearsay exceptions, alternatives to live, in-court testimony, and victim-witness supports.
-6. Prev ention and Training F 2 Gaps remain in all areas, including training for child welfare, juvenile justice agencies, law enforcement, prosecutors, and school personnel as well as prevention education in schools.
-CREDIT 18+)) Youth 1 Protection related to civil remedies is extended to sex trafficked youth.
-EXTRA (CLT Child Labor Trafficking 3 Protections related to financial penalties, restitution, and civil remedies are extended to child labor trafficking victims.
+One of 21 states that fail to prohibit the criminalization of minors for prostitution offenses, thus allowing commercially sexually exploited minors to be held criminally accountable for their own victimization. lssue Grade Score Summary 0000 1.
+Criminal Provisions 15 17.5 Policy goals accomplished related to buyer accountability under the trafficking law, traf- ficker accountability under state CSEC laws, mistake of age defenses, decoy defenses, business entity liability under the trafficking law, and financial penalties.
+Gap remains related to buyer accountability under state CSEC laws.
+2. Identification of and Response to Victims 8.5 27.5 Policy goals accomplished related to third party control, screening through child welfare, and child abuse definitions.
+Gaps remain related to foreign national victims, screening through the juvenile justice system, non-criminalization for prostitution offenses, expanded non-criminalization, juvenile court jurisdiction, and non-caregiver trafficking cases. $\overline{\mathbf{O}}$ 3.
+Cont tinuum of Care F 2 15 Gaps remain in all areas, including community-based services, MDT responses, services through child welfare and the juvenile justice system, extended foster care services, and appropriations. Ĩ ss to Justice for icking Survivors С 1 0.5 Policy goals accomplished related to civil orders of protection, restitution, and civil remedies.
+Gaps remain related to crime victims' compensation, vacatur, and statutes of limitation.
+12 5.
+Tools for a Victim-Centered Criminal Justice Response 6.5 Policy goal accomplished related to privileged communications.
+Gaps remain related hearsay exceptions, alternatives to live, in-court testimony, and victim-witness suppo Ē, 6.
+Prevention and Training F 2 15 Gaps remain in all areas, including training for child welfare, juvenile justice agencies, law enforcement, prosecutors, and school personnel as well as prevention education in schools.
+CREDIT (18+) 18+ Youth 1 Protection related to civil remedies is extended to sex trafficked youth.
+EXTRA ( CIT CLT Child Labor Trafficking 3 Protections related to financial penalties, restitution, and civil remedies are extended to child labor trafficking victims.
+OVERALL GRADE 48.5 ©2024 Shared Hope International Institute for Justice & Advocacy The information in this report is based on statutory analysis of laws enacted as of August 1, 2023.
+It does not include analysis of caselaw, agency rules or regulations, or implementation or enforcement of the laws analyzed.
+It is intended for educational purposes only and does not constitute legal advice.
+2023 Report Cards on Child & Youth Sex Trafficking SAFE HARBOR SCORECARD WHAT IS SAFE HARBOR?